Jacksprojects/Postgres/Notes.md

 To start off, change the password of this user by running the SQL command `ALTER USER postgres WITH PASSWORD 'passwordGoesHere';`

+# Listing Contents

 ## Viewing databases

 Use `\l` to list all available databases.

+## Viewing tables within a database

+After connecting to a database, use `\dt` to see all available tables.

+##  Viewing descriptions of tables

+After connecting to a database, use `\d <TableName>` to see a description of a specific table

 ## Connecting to a database though the terminal